Lego Batman: The Videogame: Sequels

 A sequel, Lego Batman 2: DC Super Heroes, was announced by Warner Bros to be in development by Traveller's Tales.
 Released in June 2012, the game's characters and models are inspired by the Lego DC Super Heroes sets.
 A third game, titled Lego Batman 3: Beyond Gotham, was released in November 2014.
 A spin-off, Lego DC Super-Villains, was released in October 2018, around the time of the original game's tenth anniversary.

-Lego Batman: Legacy of the Dark Knight is set for release in 2026, over a decade since the last mainline Lego Batman game.
+Lego Batman: Legacy of the Dark Knight was released in May 2026, over a decade since the last mainline Lego Batman game.